Home MiscellaneousHow to Generate a CSR and Install a Multi-Domain SSL Certificate

 While multi-domain certificates are also useful when used to support unified communications deployments, there are some caveats for their use:

-- Multi-domain certificates do not support use of wildcard characters.
-For this reason, sub-domain names must be added as a unique domain name entries in the certificate.
-Each time a new domain name is added or an old one is removed the certificate must be updated and re-deployed to each host server.
+• Multi-domain certificates do not support use of wildcard characters.
+For this reason, sub-domain names must be added as unique domain name entries in the certificate.
+Each time a new domain name is added, or an old one is removed, the certificate must be updated and re-deployed to each host server.

-Still with the shortage in IPv4 addresses, the solution of using a UCC SSL certificate seems more and more attractive.
-As it allows you to host multiple SSL domains using only a single IP address.
+Given the ongoing shortage of IPv4 addresses, using a UCC SSL certificate seems increasingly attractive.
+This allows you to host multiple SSL domains using only a single IP address.

 Need expert assistance?

-SupportPRO has a team of well experienced professionals.
-If you need any assistance or would like an expert review, you may get in touch with our 24×7 online techs anytime.
+SupportPRO has a team of experienced professionals.
+If you need any assistance or would like an expert review, you can contact our 24×7 online techs anytime.

 If you require help, contact SupportPRO Server Admin